nrv-framework/NRV/docs/usersguide/simulables.rst

     The simulate method for axons generate results stored and returned in a dictionary.

 * A method to link an axon to specification of an **extracellular stimulation**.
-This object provides the description of estimulation description which is involved in computation of external fields and footprint used to compute the axon response.
+This object provides the description of stimulation description which is involved in computation of external fields and footprint used to compute the axon response.
 A dedicated chapter of this user's guide s dedicated to extracellular stimulation.
 This method, called ``attach_extracellular_stimulation`` has a single paraleter, the ``stimulation`` object instance.

 * A method to change the stimulation waveform from a specific electrode already linked to the axon with the mprevious method.
 This method is called is called ``change_stimulus_from_electrode`` and has for arguments:
     .. list-table:: Attributes of axon involved in simulate